Angel-Studios/Actux/README.md

 Actux is a collection of logging modules to push data to Actus from your elixir app.
 It currently includes two modules:

-  * ActusLogger -- a simple, standalone logger to push arbitrary data packets to a table and namespace of your choosing.
+  * `Actux` -- access to the simple, standalone functions to push arbitrary data packets to a table and namespace of your choosing.
-  * ActusBackend -- an integrated backend for elixir's built-in `:logger` module.
+  * `Actux.Backend` -- an integrated backend for elixir's built-in `:logger` module.
-  * Actux.Plug -- A plug that normalizes and reports request data.
+  * `Actux.Plug` -- A plug that normalizes and reports request data through the `Actux.Backend`.

 Other modules will be added soon, including `Plug`s for Ecto.